 There are books and websites that teach how to read palms.
 While these guides can often be useful for people who are just starting out, there’s no one set way to do a reading to make it right.

 Most people have a specific question in mind and want to focus more on that subject.
 It’s no use going on and on about one aspect that is of no interest to the client.
 Find out what they want from you as a reader, and they will feel more satisfied in the end.

 Every person is different, and just because a particular mark meant one thing for one person, it doesn’t say it will be the same for the next.

 3. Pretending to be an expert.

-This err is one of the more common mistakes by palm readers, pretending to be an expert.
-Like any profession, it takes experience and years of study before someone can call themselves an expert.
+Pretending to be an expert is one of the more common mistakes by palm readers.
+Like any profession, it takes experience and years of study before calling themselves an expert.
 Many first-time palm readers might get something right once, and from then on, they think it will happen every time.

 As a reader, you have the responsibility not to mislead your client as to the level of your experience, competence, or qualifications.
 Misleading people this way is a most severe ethical violation as it raises the risk of harm to the customer and the profession’s credibility in the public’s eyes.

 What you should do: Ask questions, let them know that you’re not an expert and give a reading which makes the client feel at ease.
 They will feel comfortable knowing that the things you might say to them are not necessarily gospel.